m4ttsch/omscs-notes-notes/computer-networks/software-defined-networking-part-2.md

 ## SDN Applications: Wide Area Traffic Delivery

-In this section, we’ll look at a few applications of SDN, specifically SDX, in the domain of wide area traffic delivery.
+In this section, we'll look at a few applications of SDN, specifically SDX, in the domain of wide area traffic delivery.

 ### Application specific peering

 ISPs prefer dedicated ASes to handle the high volume of traffic flowing from high bandwidth applications such as YouTube, Netflix.
-This can be achieved by identifying a particular application’s traffic using packet classifiers and directing the traffic in a different path.
+This can be achieved by identifying a particular application's traffic using packet classifiers and directing the traffic in a different path.
 However this involves configuring additional and appropriate rules in the edge routers of the ISP.
 This overhead can be eliminated by configuring custom rules for flows matching a certain criteria at the SDX.

 ### Inbound traffic engineering

 An SDN enabled switch can be installed with forwarding rules based on the source IP address and source port of the packets, thereby enabling an AS to control how the traffic enters its network.
 This is in contrast with BGP which performs routing based solely on the destination address of a packet.
 Although there are workarounds such as using AS path prepending and selective advertisements to control the inbound traffic using BGP, they come with certain limitations.
-An AS’s local preference takes a higher priority for the outgoing traffic and the selective advertisements can lead to pollution of the global routing tables.
+An AS's local preference takes a higher priority for the outgoing traffic and the selective advertisements can lead to pollution of the global routing tables.

 ### Wide-area server load balancing

-The existing approach of load balancing across multiple servers of a service involves a client’s local DNS server issuing a request to the service’s DNS server.
+The existing approach of load balancing across multiple servers of a service involves a client's local DNS server issuing a request to the service's DNS server.
 As a response, the service DNS returns the IP address of a server such that it balances the load in its system.
 This involves DNS caching which can lead to slower responses in case of a failure.
 A more efficient approach to load balancing can be achieved with the help of SDX, as it supports modification of the packet headers.
 A single anycast IP can be assigned to a service, and the destination IP addresses of packets can be modified at the exchange point to the desired backend server based on the request load.

 ### Redirection through middle boxes